iuriikogan-snyk/nodejs-goof-insights/README.md

 ## I want to monitor & tag OS and Container Projects for use with Snyk AppRisk Pro via Apply-tags.py script

-Follow instructions in the /insights directory [apply-tags.py]
+Follow instructions in the /insights directory forked from: <https://github.com/cgibbs-snyk/apply-tags>

 ## Original Nodejs-Goof README